 Sterling Silver Coral Airplane Bolo Tie

 Sterling Silver Coral Airplane Bolo Tie handmade by the amazing Lee Charley.
 This fabulous bolo tie is a must have for the pilot in your life.
 The bolo features hand stamped sterling silver in the shape of an airplane.
-The wings have 4 pieces of red coral on the wings.
+The bolo has pieces of red coral on the wings and tail.
 The propeller spins too.
 How amazing is that.
 The plane measures 5 1/4″ inch long by 6 1/2″ inches wide.
 The leather cord is 47″ inches long with hand made sterling silver stamped tips at the end of the leather cords.

-Lee Charley has been described as “the Picasso of silverwork” to us and we love that!
+Navajo artist Lee Charley has been described as “the Picasso of silverwork” and we love that!
+Having worked in jewelry all his life, Lee began his career by helping his mother after school and on weekends.
+He has now been doing his own designs, traditional stamp-work, setting stone and silversmithing for over 25 years.
+His designs are always something unique.
 When you take a close look at his work, you see the perfection of every twist and turn in the silver.
 Each piece is unique, stunning, and incredibly detailed.
-His son, Matthew Charley, is also an extremely talented silversmith.
-Some of his work can be seen in this section as well.

 History of Native American Jewelry